simonesavi/lfcs/OperationofRunningSystems.md

-* `ldd command` Show all libraries used by command
+* `ldd path/command` Show all libraries used by command
 * This info is contained in a library cache
 * The library cache can be re-build using `ldconfing`
 * The library cache is in /etc/ld.so.cache